handy0102/cse15l-lab-report/labreport.md

 `The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?`

+Type in **yes**

+Now you'll get asked to input your password.
+You won't actually see the characters you input, so carefully type it in.

+You should now see this: